-You will receive an initial call from the pre-admission clinic for group instruction by the nurses and physical therapists and an hip-bassin X-Ray.
+You will receive an initial call from the pre-admission clinic for group instruction by the nurses and physiotherapists and an axial knee X-Ray.

-The administrative officer will inform you of the date and time of your appointments.
-It is recommended that you bring a relative to the appointments.
+The administrative officer will inform you of the date and time of your appointment.
+It is recommended that you bring a relative to the appointment.